30 Jul. 2017

-Brief reflections on portfolio risk and the impact of withdrawals
+Brief reflections on the portfolio risk the impact of withdrawals

 You can’t always get what you want